opensyria/OpenSY/AUDIT_REPORT.md

 This report presents the findings of a **COMPREHENSIVE LINE-BY-LINE SECURITY AUDIT** of the OpenSY blockchain codebase.
 OpenSY is a Bitcoin Core fork that replaces SHA256d proof-of-work with RandomX for ASIC resistance.

-### Overall Assessment: **CONDITIONAL PASS** ✅
+### Overall Assessment: **PASS** ✅

 The codebase demonstrates solid architecture with proper Bitcoin Core foundations.
-The RandomX integration is well-implemented with appropriate security considerations.
-Several issues require attention before production deployment.
+The RandomX integration is well-implemented with appropriate security considerations. **All five gaps (G-01 through G-05) have been resolved.**

 ### Audit Statistics